denysfurt/randomate-ui/README.md

-  # Randomate Mobile UI Kit
+  # Randomate App Design

-  This is a code bundle for Randomate Mobile UI Kit.
-The original project is available at https://www.figma.com/design/Obfsr0dOMlMjZcK5fcAkCq/Randomate-Mobile-UI-Kit.
+  This is a code bundle for Randomate App Design.
+The original project is available at https://www.figma.com/design/NzbZmuAKpY0rrxw1YRGklG/Randomate-App-Design.

   ## Running the code